mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 So you've created this awesome API, that offers a feature a lot of customers would be interested in using, but they're using it so much you can't handle the load in an effective way for everyone.
-While scaling up and making the service more reliable is an option, many times just doing that is not enough, the load might be uneven, the usage patterns might not be what your application was made to handle or you might just have limits you can't fix at this point in time, that's where rate-limiting comes in.
+While scaling up and making the service more reliable is an option, just doing that is not enough, the load might be uneven, the usage patterns might not be what your application was made to handle or you might just have limits you can't fix at this point in time, that's where rate-limiting comes in.

 The idea behind rate limiting is that you're going to have a maximum amount of requests you'll be taking from a client and once that limit is reached, over a defined period of time, you'll start dropping requests until you reach the end of the time period and restart the counter.
-You could say clients are allowed to make 60 requests every minute so once they go over 60 requests you start denying the requests letting them know they're over their quota and need to wait to continue to serve requests again.
+For instance, clients are allowed to make 60 requests every minute, once they go over 60 requests you start denying the requests letting them know they're over their quota and need to wait to continue to have their requests served again.

 The goal here is to make *your service* more reliable, rate-limiting is a protection you implement on your side to make sure bad actors or misconfigured clients can't take the whole service down or cause outages because the service is going over it's expected usage limits.
-So in an ideal scenario you're not punishing good clients, as you have given them enough requests to do their usual work, but you'd block bad clients from wreacking havock on your service.
+In an ideal scenario you're not punishing good clients, as you have given them enough requests to do their usual work, but you'd block bad clients from wreacking havoc on your service.

 You can find the whole source code for the project we'll be discussing below [here on Github](https://github.com/mauricio/redis-rate-limiter).